AviSoori1x/AviSoori1x.github.io/index.md

 Hi, Welcome to my blog.
-I am Avi Sooriyarachchi and I write about my work in the data and AI space here.
+I am Avinash Sooriyarachchi and I write about my work in the data and AI space here.
 Some of these are work related and some are about projects I do out of interest.

 ![Blog logo](images/blogImage.png)